Ajatt-Tools/impd/README.md

 ```

 If a value is omitted from the config file, the default value will be used.
-The config file is sourced so don't put stuff like `$ rm -rf ~/*` there, or it will bite you back.
+The config file is sanitized and then sourced.

 ## Usage